Home Doctoral Degree in Criminal Justice PhD in Criminal Justice Programs in Tennessee

 However, you may find plenty of work left to do in the area of victims’ rights.
 Despite Tennessee’s Crime Victims Bill of Rights, independent studies have found numerous examples of victims’ rights being violated (Tennesseean, 2016).

 Anticipated job growth in Tennessee is promising for doctoral-level jobs.
-Between 2012 and 2022, O*Net predicts a 12% boost in job openings for judicial law clerks (2016).
-During this period, you may see a 6% increase in demand for judges (O*Net, 2016).
+Through 2030, CareerOneStop predicts job openings for judicial law clerks nationwide to remain steady (2022).
+During this period, you may see a 5% increase in demand for judges (CareerOneStop, 2022).

 Salaries in this state are fairly close to national averages.
-Tennessee judicial law clerks have an average income of $47,610 per year, compared to $109,260
+Tennessee judicial law clerks have an average income of $77,930 (Bureau of Labor Statistics, 2022) compared to $125,570 per year for judges (BLS, 2022).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Tennessee?